What is tyrosine good for?

-I think that someone who is suffering from depression, and is interested in using nootropics as an alternative to traditional drug therapy should look at finding a good nootropic stack that already has NALT in it.
+I think that anyone interested in using nootropics as an alternative to traditional drug therapy should look at finding a good nootropic stack that already has NALT in it.

 They should also work with their therapist or doctor, and ask them to monitor their progress.

 NALT for ADHD – How Helpful is it?